 The College has a Remuneration Committee comprising the Chair of the Board of Management and the chairs of the committees which report to the Board.
 The Committee determines the salaries of all members of the College Senior Management Team.

-Remuneration including salary and pension entitlements

-The following table provides detail of the remuneration and pension interests of the Principals.
+The College takes the view that the Principal and Depute Principal are the salaried members of staff with a strategic position within the College who influence the decisions of the Board.
+The table below provides detail of the remuneration and pension interests of the Principal, Acting Principals and the Depute Principal.
+Note that the Depute Principal was appointed partway through 2020/21 and thus the table below will not show a full year's salary for that year.

-Year ei nded 31 July 2021 Year ended 31 July 2020 Name Salary £'000 Pension Benefit £'000 Total £'000 Salary £'000 Pension Benefit £'000 Total £'000 Aileen McKechnie 120-125 25-30 150-155 50-55 10-15 60-65 Stewart McKillop - - - 85-90 15-20 100-105
+Year er nded 31 July / 2022 Year ended 31 July 2021 Name Salary £'000 Pension Benefit £'000 Total £'000 Salary £'000 Total £'000 Aileen McKechnie 120-125 25-30 150-155 120-125 25-30 150-155 Liz McIntyre 35-40 - 35-40 - - - Alan Sherry 40-45 - 40-45 - - - Stella McManus 85-90 20-25 110-115 55-60 10-15 65-70

-The figures above represent the amount paid to the Principal in the 2020/21 year with the comparatives showing the amounts paid to the Principal from her appointment on 1 March 2020 and the amounts paid to the previous Principal to his retirement on 28 February 2020.
-The Principals received no performance related pay, bonuses, salary paid in lieu of pension nor non-cash benefits in either year.
+The figures above represent the amount paid to the Principal and Depute Principal in the 2021/22 year, along with the amounts paid to each of the Acting Principals during 2021/22 with the comparatives showing the amounts paid to the Principal and Depute Principal in 2020/21.
+The Principal, Acting Principals and Depute Principal received no performance related pay, bonuses, salary paid in lieu of pension nor non-cash benefits in either year.
+Neither Acting Principal were members of a pension scheme during their tenure and thus there was no financial impact in this regard.